Laugavegur Hiking Trail in Iceland | Online Guide

 Your clothing and equipment can make or break your trek along the Laugavegur Hiking Trail.
 Do it correctly and you will ensure your safety and maximize your comfort, but get it wrong you make the trek much harder and may even endanger yourself and others.

-Dressing in layers means you can peel off or put on more layers to control your temperature.
+Dressing in layers means you can take off or put on more layers to control your body temperature.

-Inner layer: Wear wool or other insulating materials next to your body – underwear and bras included.
-This keeps you warm and removes moisture away from your body.
+Inner layer: Wear wool or other insulating materials next to your body—underwear and bras included.
+This keeps you warm and removes moisture.

 Second layer: Fleece or other lightweight materials